tloen/alpaca-lora/README.md

 This file contains a straightforward application of PEFT to the LLaMA model, as well as some code related to prompt construction and tokenization.
 Near the top of this file is a set of hardcoded hyperparameters that you should feel free to modify.
-PRs adapting this code to multi-GPU setups and larger models are always welcome.
+PRs adapting this code to support larger models are always welcome.

 ### Checkpoint export (`export_*_checkpoint.py`)